30 Weight Loss Tips Better Than Counting Calories

 Spending the time to make your plate of food look gorgeous will pay off in the long run—and we’re not just talking about the fact that you’ll rack up extra likes on Instagram.
 This tactic can help encourage you to load your plate up with more colorful, fresh veggies, and can even make your food taste better!
 A study published in the journal Health Psychology found that when participants spend time preparing the food they make—which you’ll end up doing to make sure you have a picture-perfect dish—they actually found the food to be significantly more satisfying than those who had the food prepared for them, even if the food was “healthy.”

 Rather than racking up calories, just try to eat more protein during every meal—and yes, that includes in those carb-laden bowls of pasta as well.
 This slow-digesting macronutrient helps decrease appetite, squashes cravings, and boosts your metabolism by directly nourishing your calorie-burning muscles.
 Love smoothies?
-Check out these protein powders to up your blender game.
+There are plenty of protein powders out there that will totally step up your blender game.

 And just relax.
 When you’re constantly stressed out, your body secretes a stress hormone known as cortisol.
 And that’s bad news for your belly.
 Because cortisol is evolutionarily linked to alerting your body to external dangers (like that bear running towards you) and low blood-glucose levels, it forces your body to store fat and revs up your hunger, meaning you’ll start craving that donut even if your stomach is actually full.